signorecello/hardhat-noirenberg/CONTRIBUTING.md

 All of Hardhat projects use [prettier](https://prettier.io/) and [tslint](https://palantir.github.io/tslint/).

-You can check if your code style is correct by running `npm run lint`, and fix it with `npm run lint:fix`.
+You can check if your code style is correct by running `bun run lint`, and fix it with `npm run lint:fix`.

 ## Building the project

-Just run `npm run build` ️👷
+Just run `bun run build` ️👷

 ## README file